 So where can you get enough ideas for keywords?

-Of course it doesn’t work with all the niches and products.
+Of course, it won’t work with each and every niche or product.
 Still, check it quickly at the beginning of your search to be 100% sure you didn’t miss anything.

 As you can see, Google can show you some really nice ideas – maybe you didn’t even think about them at first!
 If they are shown automatically, it means that people search them quite often, and that’s exactly what you need.

 - Use Related search and People also ask fields.
-Again, let’s take the same wool:
+Again, let’s take the wool as an example:

-It is clear from this example that people who search 100% wool are also looking specifically for wool yarn, wool fabrics etc. Therefore, this is how you can narrow down your keywords and make them more specific.
+It is clear from this example that people who search “100% wool” are also looking specifically for wool yarn, wool fabrics, etc. Therefore, this is how you can narrow down your keywords choice and make them more specific.

-- Use AliExpress autocomplete function.
+- Use the AliExpress auto-complete function.
 If you’re going to use AliExpress to select suppliers for your store, it is logical to check what kinds of items are offered there.
 Plus, it will give you a range of ideas about keywords:

 - Use Google Keyword Planner to get more ideas AND evaluate if they have enough potential: